 We will now start to “baton build” the map.

 Calculate / Other Modelling Tools to open another toolbar

 and a set of pink points that show possible places for a C-alpha

 that are 3.8 Å away from the current position.

-Remember, when you start, you are placing a CA at the baton tip for residue 1 (the N-terminus).
+When you start, you are placing a CA at the baton tip for residue 1 (the N-terminus).
 After placing CA for residue 1, you will get a choice of positions for residue 2, which is currently at the centre of the view.
-This might seem that you are "double-backing" on yourself, which can be confusing the first time, but it is useful for extending existing chains.
+This might seem that you are doubling back on yourself, which can be confusing the first time, but it is useful for extending existing chains.